cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | pictorial
 | Definition: of or expressed in pictures; illustrated.
 | Usage: feelings presented in a pictorial form.
+|
+| spurious
+| Definition: not being what it purports to be true; false or fake.
+| Usage: He had  managed to make the entirely spurious impression that the company is thriving.
+|
+| purport
+| Definition: appear or claim to be or do something, especially falsely; profess.
+| Synonyms: claim.
+| Usage: A book that purports to tell the whole truth.
+| Usage: She is not the person she purports to be.

 #. the apple doesn't fall far from the tree [有其父必有其子]